-If you would like your production evaluated for a Hershey Theatre Apollo Award, you are required to:
+If you would like your production evaluated for a Hershey Theatre Apollo Award, you will be required to:

-- Provide a total of 12 complimentary tickets for the six evaluators (one ticket for the evaluator; one ticket for a guest)
+- Provide a total of 10 complimentary tickets for the five evaluators (one ticket for the evaluator; one ticket for a guest)

 - Provide accurate driving instructions to the building where the production will be held